 You may order by the whole or half hog or a 25-pound box.
 Plus, we offer individual cuts of pork for sale (brats, brat patties, maple breakfast sausage, savory breakfast sausage, plain and Italian seasoned ground pork, lard, deli ham, chops, steaks, bacon, ham, tenderloin, country ribs, roasts and more...).

-Due to the large quantity of pork orders we are now fulfilling, we require a $50 deposit for all whole and half hog orders.
+We require a $50 deposit for all whole and half hog orders.
 The deposit is due before the butchering date and will be deducted from the total you will pay to Dominion Valley Farm at the time of pick-up.
 If you need to change or cancel your pork order, your deposit is fully refundable if the change is made before the pig goes in for butchering.

 The average weight of a whole hog is 200-260 pounds live weight.
 You pay only for the hanging weight, which will be approximately 64-72% of the live weight for the Tamworths, 80-85% for the Large Blacks.
 The amount of meat you will receive is approximately 75-80% of this hanging weight for the Tamworths, 68-72% for the Large Blacks.